Apps Like Cronometer But Cheaper (2026)

 - Existing data is preserved.

-Cronometer → MFP Free:
+Cronometer → PlateLens Free:

 - Cronometer web: Profile → Account → Export Data → Servings CSV.